Patient Factsheet teaser

 Diagnostic laparoscopy: Finding out what is wrong

-Laparoscopy is a type of surgery that is performed with a telescope that is attached to a camera (laparoscope).
-The laparoscope is inserted into one to four small incisions in your belly.
-During a laparoscopic surgery, your doctor will be able to view your pelvic organs to see if they, or any other conditions, are contributing to your pain.
-Some of the conditions your doctor may find are endometriosis, adhesions (scar tissue), appendicitis (infection of the appendix), or a hernia.
-Sometimes, even finding out that everything is normal can be helpful in choosing further treatment.
-The two most common problems that can be treated with a laparoscopy are endometriosis and pelvic adhesions:
+Laparoscopy is a type of surgery that is performed with a telescope that is attached to a camera and inserted into the abdomen(laparoscope).
+One to 4 small incisions in your belly allow the introduction of operative instruments.
+During laparoscopic surgery, your doctor will be able to view your pelvic and abdominal organs to see if they are contributing to your pain.
+Some of the conditions your doctor may find are endometriosis, adhesions (scar tissue), appendicitis (infection of the appendix), or a hernia (organs pushing out through weakened abdominal wall).
+Sometimes, even finding that everything looks normal can be helpful in choosing further treatment.

-Endometriosis: Endometriosis can cause daily pelvic pain, painful periods, and pain during bowel movements or sex.
+Endometriosis can cause daily pelvic pain, painful periods, and/or pain during bowel movements or sex.
 Having endometriosis can also make it harder for you to get pregnant.
 At the time of your laparoscopy, your doctor will attempt to remove the endometrial tissue that is seen with an electric current or laser.
 Treatment will help to decrease or eliminate your symptoms and may make it easier for you to become pregnant.

 Fact Sheets/Booklets